 To measure resistance, and therefore temperature, RTDs need circuitry that passes a current through the sensor.
 The output is a voltage corresponding to RTD resistance, which is then passed through an Analog to Digital Converter(ADC).
 After the ADC, a microcontroller or computer can read the voltage, and convert it to temperature.
 Four-wire setups require the most complex circuits.

 RTD circuits usually consist of one or more op amps, a precision voltage reference, and an ADC.
 In some cases, the entire circuit is built into a single chip, which connects to the sensor, and outputs the temperature digitally.
+Our RTD module uses one of these.

 Because a RTD measurement is determined by its resistance, the resistance of its lead wires introduces errors.
 This can be mitigated using a third or fourth wire to compensate.
 Here's a breakdown of 2, 3, and 4-wire RTD circuits: